hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-change-user-contact admin admin@yahoo.com

-The function for changing of e-mail associated with a certain user.
+This function for changing of e-mail associated with a certain user.

 *******************************************************************